 The awarding of all NSPE Education Foundation scholarships is dependent on NSPE Education Foundation funds being available in the annual cycle in which the NSPE Education Foundation scholarship is awarded.
 If you have specific questions, please email firstname.lastname@example.org.

 The Maureen L. and Howard N. Blitman, P.E., Scholarship to Promote Diversity in Engineering is awarded annually to a high school senior from an ethnic minority who has been accepted into an ABET-accredited engineering program at a four-year college or university.
 Multiple awards are potentially available.

 The scholarship is awarded in two disbursements of $2,500 each at the beginning of the fall and spring semesters of the freshman year.

 Applicant must be a high school senior who:

-- is a member of an underrepresented ethnic minority in the field of engineering: African-American, Hispanic, or Native American,
+- is a member of an underrepresented ethnic minority in the field of engineering: African-American, Hispanic, Native American, or Pacific Islander.

 - has been accepted into an ABET-accredited engineering program at a four-year college or university, and